stefania-ap/umc_internship/README.md

   - Identification of the different cell subpopulations based on gene expression variability and known biological markers from published literature.
   - Dimensionality reduction using PCA and UMAP.
   - Gene expression visualizations of the identified cell subpopulations (Violin plots, Volcano plots).
+- **Trajectory Analysis**: Utilized the `Monocle` package in R to perform trajectory analysis:
+  - Incorporated the concept of pseudotime that allowed to visually follow the different activation trajectories of NSCs.

 ## Script Details